Orlando Health Bayfront Hospital

-Bayfront Health St. Petersburg is a 480-bed tertiary care center equipped to provide comprehensive medical and surgical care.
-The hospital offers many areas of expertise, including surgery and trauma, neuroscience, cardiology, acute rehabilitation and obstetrics.
-The hospital has a 38-bed neurosciences unit with a dedicated neurology team consisting of board-certified neuroscience specialists and physicians with subspecialty expertise in stroke, epilepsy and Parkinson's disease, and includes a Level IV Epilepsy Center.
-Bayfront Health Baby Place offers full obstetrical services.

-Bayfront Health St. Petersburg, formerly known as Bayfront Medical Center, is an Orlando Health wholly owned hospital in St. Petersburg, Florida.
-Bayfront Health-St. Petersburg is Pinellas County's only trauma center and St. Petersburg's longest-standing hospital.
+Orlando Health Bayfront Hospital, formerly known as Bayfront Health St. Petersburg, is an Orlando Health wholly owned hospital in St. Petersburg, Florida.
+Orlando Health Bayfront Hospital is Pinellas County's only level 2 trauma center and St. Petersburg's longest-standing hospital.

-Bayfront is a not-for-profit teaching hospital that provides comprehensive services in trauma and emergency care; orthopaedics; obstetrics and gynecology; cardiac medicine and surgery (specializing in valve surgery); neurosciences (with its own epilepsy center); sports medicine; surgery and rehabilitation.
+Orlando Health Bayfront is a not-for-profit teaching hospital that provides comprehensive services in trauma and emergency care; orthopaedics; obstetrics and gynecology; cardiac medicine and surgery (specializing in valve surgery); neurosciences (with its own epilepsy center); sports medicine; surgery and rehabilitation.
 More than 550 physicians are on staff with specialties ranging from open-heart surgery to fertility treatment.

 It is also home to Bayflite, an air medical helicopter transport program.
 Bayflite, the largest hospital-based flight program in the Southeastern United States, was started more than two decades ago and the first flight program in Florida that carried lifesaving blood on every flight.